 - “Running is a big question mark that’s there each and every day.
 It asks you, ‘Are you going to be a wimp or are you going to be strong today?'” — Peter Maher

-Global Running Day Destinations
+Best Destinations for Global Running Day

 Alternative titles for this holiday include: International Running Day, National Runner Day, International Runner Day, National Runners Day, International Runners Day, National Run Day, International Run Day, Runner Day, Runners Day, and Run Day.

-When is Global Running Day in 2024?
+When is Global Running Day in 2025?

 Observations